strazdinsg/web-examples/public_html/examples/react/06-state-and-props/README.md

-# State nad props example
+# State and props example

 A React project showing using state and props - products stored as state for the application, propagated down to all child components as props.